 Adjust font size:

-BEIRUT, Lebanon (CNN) -- A constitutional crisis in Lebanon is threatening plans for an international tribunal to try those allegedly involved in the assassination of the country's former Prime Minister.
+BEIRUT, Lebanon (CNN) -- Lebanon's depleted government Monday approved a United Nations draft setting up an international tribunal to try suspects in the assassination of former Prime Minister Rafik Hariri.

-"It's obvious that Iran and Syria has put huge amount of pressure on Hezbollah and Amal not to agree on this matter, and they tried to create a little bit of uncertainty in Lebanon," Hariri said about the Shiite parties.
+"It's obvious that Iran and Syria has put huge amount of pressure on Hezbollah and Amal not to agree on this matter, and they tried to create a little bit of uncertainty in Lebanon," Hariri said.

-White House Press Secretary Tony Snow said last week there was mounting evidence that Syria was working with Hezbollah to topple the Lebanese government in order to prevent establishment of the tribunal.
+White House Press Secretary Tony Snow said last week that there was mounting evidence that Syria was working with Hezbollah to topple the Lebanese government in an effort to prevent establishment of the tribunal.